capstone-rust/capstone-rs/capstone-sys/capstone/bindings/python/README.txt

 To install Capstone, you should run `pip install capstone`.

-If you would like to build Capstone with just the source distribution, without pip, just run `python setup.py install` in the folder with setup.py in it.
+If you would like to build and install Capstone with just the source distribution, just run `python -m pip install .`, considering you are in the folder with setup.py in it.

 In order to use this source distribution, you will need an environment that can compile C code.
 On Linux, this is usually easy, but on Windows, this involves installing Visual Studio and using the "Developer Command Prompt" to perform the installation.
-See BUILDING.txt for more information.
+See BUILDING.md for more information.

 By default, attempting to install the python bindings will trigger a build of the capstone native core.
 If this is undesirable for whatever reason, for